Schedule of works and funding

 Funding arrangements and the status of each section of Tweed Coast Road are explained below.
 Please refer to the concept plan to understand where each section is located.

-Developer Contributions to Council from developers will be used to fund these sections.
-Council is currently undertaking the detailed design of each of these sections.
+Developer Contributions to Council from developers as well as grant funding from the NSW State Government will be used to fund these sections.
+Council is currently undertaking the detailed design and environmental approvals of each of these sections.
+On the current project program the works are scheduled to begin in the second quarter of 2026 and will take approximately 18 months to complete.

 This section was designed and is being constructed by the developer of the Kings Forest estate, Leda Holdings Pty Ltd, as section 2 includes the intersection for the major entry road into the new estate.
 In this situation, instead of Council levying a contribution from the developer, Leda will directly pay for the design and construction of the works and will receive a credit on the amount of Developer Contributions that it will need to pay.
 Section 2 is being constructed by Leda so that when access to the new estate is necessary it will be in place.

 The design and construction works at the intersection of Tweed Coast Road and Cudgen Road were paid for by the NSW Government.
-This is because the works at the intersection are required for the new Tweed Valley Hospital.
 Construction of section 4 was completed in late April 2023, as it needed to be operational before the opening of the Tweed Valley Hospital.

 Works that may disrupt traffic will be published on our roadworks and closures page.